 A domain host is a corporation that maintains the DNS servers for your domain and administers your domain's DNS records, such as.com,.net, or.org.

 This means that you should have at least two name servers that are physically isolated from each other in order to remove a single point of failure in the event of a name server outage.
 For reasons of security and consistency, several governments mandate that name servers be located on separate IP networks.

 While some domain name owners wish to hide their personal information from the WHOIS directory, much as you may prefer to hide your personal phone number from a local phone book, this is not always the case.

 DNS resolution is the process of translating a hostname (such as www.example.com) into an IP address that can be used by a computer (such as 192.168.1.1).

-an IP address, which is similar to a street address in that it is used to locate a specific residence.
+Each Internet-connected device is assigned an IP address, which is similar to a street address in that it is used to locate a specific residence.